Prospect B2B: Why is it difficult?

 - The main elements of speech according to the stage of the funnel

-All that remains is to plan prospecting actions over time.
-This phase must end with the creation of a forecast prospecting schedule.
+It only remains to plan B2B prospecting actions over time.
+This phase must end with the creation of a provisional B2B prospecting schedule.

 Why is this important?

-First, we must coordinate our prospecting mechanics with a certain number of key dates in the calendar: periods of high commercial activity (seasonality, special dates such as Christmas or Black Friday if we are concerned), trade shows, etc.
+First, we must articulate our B2B prospecting mechanics with a number of calendar key dates: periods of high commercial activity (seasonality, special dates like Christmas or Black Friday if we are concerned), professional fairs, ...

 Then, certain marketing actions take place over a long time.
 If you opt for an inbound strategy, the first results will only be visible 3 to 6 months after starting.
 It takes time to build an editorial plan, to create and distribute your first content, and to improve your SEO.